sharjeel3/react-smsglobal-app/README.md

 # SMSGlobal Messaging App
-This app allows you to send messages using SMSGlobal REST API. <br /> It is built with:
+This app allows you to send messages using SMSGlobal REST API.
+It is built with:

 * React 16.11.0 and React Hooks
 * Redux and Redux Saga